pavankat/multiplayer-tic-tac-toe-meteor/README.md

 # Meteor Multiplayer Tic Tac Toe Example

+4/2/17 -> game saves winner and win but saves the turn after the win (relevant code is in game.js and game.html)

 ctrl + m brings up meteor toys -> yet another reason to use Meteor.

 ## Warning brah